This article was originally published as a part of Mediaplanet’s The Future of Work campaign.

 Not only are meetups a great opportunity to grow your network, they’re also a way to combat some of the challenges that come with remote and freelance work.
 For example, our survey found that 21% of remote employees feel a lack of team bonding, and 18% struggle with loneliness and lack of regular human interaction.
 Keeping yourself connected with others—whether with freelancers in your industry, or in another industry entirely—can provide emotional support that can sometimes be lost when working remotely.
 While there are many ways to connect with others digitally, there is a value to in-person connections that simply can’t be met by an app or social network.

 Being a freelancer can enable you to find meaningful opportunities to express your creativity and to build a career that you’re proud of, all on your own terms.
 But, you have to work at it.
-Investing in yourself, growing your skill set on a consistent basis, and building connections with others will not only make you a more competitive candidate in the eyes of hiring managers, it will also enrich your life, both personally and professionally.
+Investing in yourself, signing up to Bonsai so you can easily manage your business, growing your skillset on a consistent basis, and building connections with others will not only make you a more competitive candidate in the eyes of hiring managers, it will also enrich your life, both personally and professionally.

 You can find Dribbble in Mediaplanet’s The Future of Work campaign, out today!
 Help us lead the way in forging a new work culture that prioritizes employee well-being and balance, embraces flexibility as remote work becomes more popular, and offers resources and protections for a growing freelance workforce.
 The campaign was distributed through USA TODAY on December 27, 2019, and is published online.